U.S. solar developers see opportunity in America's post-industrial lands

-HURLEY, Virginia, June 23 (Reuters) - On a recent spring morning, coal mine operator Dale Murray stood atop a stretch of land in western Virginia that had been dozed flat by mountaintop strip mining, and he enjoyed the panoramic view it afforded of the surrounding Appalachian hills.
+HURLEY, Virginia (Reuters) - On a recent spring morning, coal mine operator Dale Murray stood atop a stretch of land in western Virginia that had been dozed flat by mountaintop strip mining, and he enjoyed the panoramic view it afforded of the surrounding Appalachian hills.

 Murray’s company CM Mining bought the thousands of acres of former mining land from Alpha Natural Resources in 2017, picking up a parcel that Murray told Reuters many in the region believed “you can’t do anything with.”
 But he and his partner have zeroed in on an unlikely idea for this stretch of coal country: install a large-scale solar power project.